homan-uppu/writing/0-Rough/Author's notes.md

 ### Extreme asymmetry

+---

+Thinking about the flow.
+Let's shed some light on it.

+---

 There is something important to say about the path to mastery - and how that increases

 ---